|Position:||Director of High School Relations|

 Kenny Wilhite is in his fifth season on the Nebraska football staff in 2019 and his fourth season as the Huskers' director of high school relations, a position he was promoted to in February of 2016.

 A former Husker Blackshirt, Wilhite originally joined the Nebraska football staff as a regional recruiting assistant in the spring of 2014.
-He was named an assistant director of player personnel on Mike Riley's staff and was promoted to associate director of player personnel in March of 2015, before being promoted to his current position in February of 2016.
+He was elevated to assistant director of player personnel before being promoted to associate director of player personnel in March of 2015.
+Wilhite was promoted to his current position in February of 2016.

 Wilhite oversees the administration of the Huskers' walk-on program and serves as the primary contact for high school football coaches.
 Wilhite also serves as the initial point of contact with the Nebraska program for professional teams and helps coordinate the Huskers' annual pro day workouts.